top of page

 Fellow on Global Development

-Beatrix Austin is a current junior in Miss Porters School.
+Beatrix Austin is a current senior in Miss Porters School.
 She is currently on the varsity crew and ski team and is head of the Freshwater Ecology and Bee club.
 She is currently pursuing her certificate in technology, innovation and entrepreneurship and her museum docent certification.
 Bee is interested in sociology, Art history, Chemistry and journalism.

 1701627413790_edited.jpg